maxmpz/powerampapi/poweramp_vis_presets_example/readme.md

 ```
 Note that poweramp_api_lib AndroidManifest.xml contains the queries element and it should be automatically merged
 to your app/plugin - please verify that by the reviewing Merged Manifest bottom tab for the project AndroidManifest.xml.

+### Android 10 and access to the Poweramp presets directory

+Android 10 and above started to apply restrictions to the direct directory/file access.
+It's not possible to manipulate preset files in Poweramp
+app files directory directly anymore.

+To allow such manipulation Poweramp build 885+ adds ContentProvider access to the presets directory.

 ### Poweramp v3 visualization presets APK